trizen/sidef/COMPUTATIONAL_ALGEBRA_GUIDE.md

 ## Mod

-`Mod(n, m)` represents the integer `n` modulo `m`.
+`Mod(n, m)` represents the integer $n$ modulo $m$.
 Every arithmetic operation automatically reduces the result, which makes this type a natural fit for cryptography, primality testing, and modular sequences.

 ### Construction & reduction